 Many academic departments of the University have a long history of providing formal graduate study.
 The first master's degree was awarded in 1875.
 For many years graduate degree programs were under the direction of a University Committee on Graduate Study.
-The Graduate College was formally established with a full-time dean in 1952.
+The Graduate College was formally established with a full-time dean in 1952; 1977 thus marks the silver anniversary of the Graduate College at the University of Vermont.
 Since that time it has served to provide graduate study opportunities in academic fields in which the University resources have made sound programs possible.

 The Graduate College has developed rapidly since its inception.
 In 1953, following its formal establishment by the trustees, 46 master's degrees were awarded.
-In 1976, 371 master's degrees and 35 Doctor of Philosophy degrees were awarded.
+In 1977, 316 master's degrees and 28 Doctor of Philosophy degrees were awarded.
 The Graduate College currently enrolls over 800 students pursuing advanced degrees with about 200 pursuing the Doctorate.
 Scholarships, fellowships, assistantships, and special loan programs are available in limited numbers for students who have achieved a good academic record in their undergraduate and graduate programs.
 With the excellent facilities, library holdings and laboratories, combined with its reasonable size, the Graduate College of the University of Vermont offers unique programs of high quality graduate study.